Home » Hymns » The Story You Need To Know About The Blessed Assurance Hymn

 The Tune For The Hymn Blessed Assurance

-Specifically, the magazine is printed by the parents of Mrs. Knapp, who is an evangelist.
-However, there is no source that confirms that the magazine was the first to print the hymn.
-But it actually assisted in making the inspiring hymn popular as of today.
+However, there is no definitive source confirming that the magazine was the first to print the hymn, but it certainly contributed to making the inspiring hymn popular.

-Thereafter, the Methodist Churches of Canada added the hymn to their collection in 1889.
-Likewise, in the year 1898, more hymnals in America and the Church of the Brethren-Dunkers added the hymn.
+The Methodist Churches of Canada added the hymn to their collection in 1889, and in 1898, more hymnals in America, including the Church of the Brethren-Dunkers, included the hymn.

 What is Blessed assurance?

-Blessed assurance means having complete confidence in God’s promises.
-It’s being absolutely certain that God will do what He says He will do.
-When we have blessed assurance, we can rest assured that we are safe in His hands no matter what life throws our way.
+Having blessed assurance means having complete trust in God’s promises.
+It involves being absolutely certain that God will fulfill what He has said He will do.

-Blessed assurance doesn’t mean that we will never experience hardship or heartache.
-In fact, we can be confident that God will use even the difficult times in our lives to bless us and mature us.
+On the contrary, we can be confident that God will use even the toughest times in our lives to bless and strengthen us.

 Click here and listen to Blessed Assurance, Jesus is mine Hymn Mp3